adityagit-creator/Rag_originbluy/README.md

    Chunks are stored in ChromaDB with corresponding metadata.

 5. **Querying**
-   On user query, relevant chunks are retrieved and passed to Mistral 7B using LangChain’s RAG chain.
+   On user query, top 3 srelevant chunks are retrieved and passed to Mistral 7B using LangChain’s RAG chain.

 ## 🧪 Example Query and  Demo Video